-Service 382 in the current form can trace it’s roots back to Monday 4th January 1965, when BMMO introduced a new Service 382 between Worcester and Bredon to replace train services that were ended with the closure of a number of stations.
+Service 382, running between Worcester and Eckington, can trace it’s roots back to Monday 4th January 1965, when BMMO introduced a new Service 382 between Worcester and Bredon to replace train services that were ended with the closure of a number of rail stations.

 This early version of Service 382 was not considered successful and was withdrawn by Midland Red in 1971.
-Since that time it has been operated by a number of independent operators, with several changes to the route, before returning to Midland Red in 2012 when First Midland Red Buses Limited won a contract to operate evening journeys.
+Since that time it has been operated by a number of independent operators (not always with a route number), with several changes to the route, before returning to Midland Red in 2012 when First Midland Red Buses Limited won a contract to operate evening journeys.

 The route is often associated with Astons Coaches as it was operated by them for over 20-years.
 The company won the contract to operate the route from Hardings Coaches on Monday 26th January 1987, and at that time it continued past Eckington to Tewkesbury.
 On retendering in 1989, the Eckington to Tewkesbury section of the route was withdrawn, and in 1995 the route changed to include Wadborough village, but otherwise remained largely unchanged throughout its history.